Frank Dillane

-Frank Stephenson Dillane (born 21 April 1991) is a British actor.
+Frank Stephenson Dillane (born 21 April 1991) is a British actor and musician.
 He is known for his roles as Nick Clark on Fear the Walking Dead (2015–2018) and 16-year-old Tom Riddle in the film Harry Potter and the Half-Blood Prince (2009).
 He also appeared as Henry Coffin in the film In the Heart of the Sea (2015).
 Dillane plays a recurring role in the 2022 gothic romance miniseries The Essex Serpent.

+Dillane was the recipient of the 2025 Un Certain Regard Best Actor Award at Cannes for his portrayal of Mike in Urchin.